Money matters - Chile vs Argentina

 The economy of these two countries couldn't be more different.
 On the one hand, we have stable Chile, with a Peso that, even if it has a relatively low value (e.g. about 10000 to the Pound), has remained relatively unchanged for at least the last five years, as you can see from the graph below:

-But the same can't be said about the Argentine Peso, as seen from this graph below.
+But the same can't be said about the Argentine Peso, as seen from the graph below.

-There is a difference in the cost of living in Chile and Argentina, with the former being 22% more expensive than in Argentina.
-This means you would need 22% more pesos to buy the same goods and services in Chile as in Argentina.
+The cost of living in Chile and Argentina differs, with the former being still 20% more expensive but the gap is bridging.
+This means you would need 20% more pesos to buy the same goods and services in Chile as in Argentina.

-Food at a mid-range restaurant costs an average of $20 in Chile and $15 in Argentina, and so on.
+Inflation has hit particularly badly prime necessities like food in Argentina so you will find that it is less convenient than it used to be before but still cheaper than in Western Europe.
 Naturally, given the size of the countries and the economic differences between metropolitan areas and the countryside, the cost of living can vary depending on the city or region you are visiting.
 For example, the cost of living in Santiago, Chile, is higher than in Iquique, Chile.
 Similarly, the cost of living in Buenos Aires, Argentina, is higher than in Rosario, Argentina.

 Budgeting your trip carefully is therefore essential.